 - Any open wounds, sores, or cuts

 It also tells you to do a skin sensitivity test on the inside of your forearm.
 The skin there is more delicate and a good indicator to show if you’ll be sensitive to the exfoliation on your face.

 I found this test difficult because you must pull the skin taut as you glide the exfoliator tip over your arm.
 To do this, I need an extra hand.
 As I don’t have one, I just tried without and found the whole sensation rather squeaky and tickly!
 I didn’t get very far, but my skin seemed fine with what I did manage.

-Next, find a comfortable place to sit, next to a plug and in front of a mirror.
-A hand held mirror requires one of your hands and you’ll need both for this baby, so find an alternative.
+Next, find a comfortable place to sit, beside a plug and in front of a mirror.
+A handheld mirror requires one of your hands and you’ll need both for this baby, so find an alternative.
 Wash and dry your face.
 Then, crack on!

 What’s it like?

 The MiniMD is very simple to operate and easy to handle.
 Pull off the tip and pop in a new wool filter before every treatment.
 It takes a bit of practise to get the correct angle and motion as you work across your face.
 But it’s so incredibly satisfying and effective.

 The MiniMD is mains-powered.
 The power cable is ok.
 It’s 145 cm long and quite thin to match the lightweight device.
 I’d prefer a slightly longer cable because you must be close to a power socket and a mirror.
 I sit next to a socket on the floor with a small pedestal mirror to work with.
 You may need an extension cable if you’re working with a fixed mirror that’s too far from a socket.

 The MiniMD works worldwide on multi-voltage.
 It comes with a US plug built into the mains cable and a separate UK socket adaptor.